MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 ---
-Description: ItemsRepeater is a light-weight control to generate and present a collection of items.
+description: ItemsRepeater is a light-weight control to generate and present a collection of items.
 title: ItemsRepeater
 label: ItemsRepeater
 template: detail.hbs